 Visit the Meet Our Team page to contact other team members.

-Funded by The Department of Health and Human Services, Administration on Children, Youth and Families (ACYF) and administered by the Ohio Department of Health, Bureau of Community Health and Patient-Centered Primary Care, School and Adolescent Health Program
+Funded by The Department of Health and Human Services, Administration on Children, Youth and Families (ACYF), Family and Youth Service Bureau and Administered by the Ohio Department of Health Office of Health Improvement and Wellness, Bureau of Maternal, Child and Family Health, School and Adolescent Health Program.